mourarthur/commented-papers/README.md

 # Commented Papers

 My comments and notes on papers I've been reading.
+Most of the time, there will be something to be written about any given paper, even if it is just a single sentence.
+Eventually, though, there will be entries without notes.
+This is in **no way** a judgement on the paper's quality.

 Direct quotes will generally be in *itallics*.
 Sometimes I will include direct translations alongside my own comments.
 I did not go to great lenghts to separate one from the other, but I am obviously not claiming autorship over anything that is not my original production.

 **Remember to always cite the original papers.** Science is built on accountability.